23f1001617/hello-world-round2/README.md

 Generated app for:

-> Update the previous Hello World page by adding fade-in animation for text and a toggle button to switch between blue and red colors using inline CSS/JS.
+> Update the previous Hello World page by adding fade-in animation and a toggle button switching between blue and red.

 ---
 MIT License